December 2, 2003 by Canadian Underwriter

 These figures do not include results for Loyalist Group Ltd. (LGL) following on the group’s decision to reduce its ownership in the former subsidiary to 44% back in March.
 The change also significantly lowers the company’s assets which now stand at $5.9 million versus $25.5 million at the end of 2002.

 For the third quarter 2003, basic earnings per share were $0.03 versus a loss per share of $0.02 for the same period a year earlier.
 During the period, brokerage commissions were up, as were investment management fees.
+No premium, claims or investment income figures are available for the most recent quarter due to the divestment from LGL.

-In the first three quarters of 2003, premium revenue, claims and investment income are down due to divestment from LGL, but brokerage commissions and fees are up to $2.1 million, almost double the revenues for the first nine months of 2002.
+Year to date, premium revenue, claims and investment income are down due to divestment from LGL, but brokerage commissions and fees are up to $2.1 million, almost double the revenues for the first nine months of 2002.
 Revenue from investment management is up to $589,000 from $366,000 a year earlier.